Opens August 1st and runs on a first come, first serve basis - Now closed for 2020-2021

 Purpose and Scope

 The Summer Work Study Program is designed to give OSAP students the opportunity to work full time at King's University College between academic years, while gaining valuable work experience.
 Students will work 7.5 hours per day, during which they will receive a half hour unpaid lunch and 2 paid 15 minute breaks.
 Most students choose to take these together to give themselves an hour lunch, which can be discussed with your supervisor.
-The student will work 35 hours per week at a pay rate of $12.00/hour which includes 4% vacation pay.
+The student will work 35 hours per week at a pay rate of $14.56/hour which includes 4% vacation pay.